bigcommerce/dev-docs/docs/stencil-docs/page-builder/page-builder-overview.md

 </div>

 Page Builder allows store owners to customize the different style elements of a theme like colors, text sizes, and more.
-They can use the built-in Page Builder tool in the Control Panel to drag and drop content like images, videos, banners, carousels, buttons, and blocks of custom HTML.
+They can use the built-in Page Builder tool in the control panel to drag and drop content like images, videos, banners, carousels, buttons, and blocks of custom HTML.

-Developers can build user interfaces for their custom widgets within the BigCommerce Page Builder platform using `schema.json` files.
+Developers can build user interfaces for their custom [widgets](https://developer.bigcommerce.com/api-docs/storefront/widgets/widgets-overview) within the BigCommerce Page Builder platform using pre-configured schema.
 While BigCommerce provides the setting, logic, and design, the widget author provides information about the various settings that make up the widget.
-This is the exact mechanism BigCommerce uses for all platform-provided widgets as well.
+BigCommerce uses the same mechanism for all platform-provided widgets.

-The following sections outline settings found in the `schema.json` files.
+The following sections outline settings that can be passed into the `schema` property of a `PUT` request to `content\widget-template`.
+For a step-by-step tutorial on creating widgets, see [Widgets Tutorial](https://developer.bigcommerce.com/api-docs/storefront/widgets/widgets-tutorial).

 ## Tabs and Sections
-Within the `schema.json` file, edit settings are grouped into _tabs_ and _sections_.
+Within the `schema` property, settings are grouped into `tabs` and `sections`.

 ### Tabs
 Tabs are a part of the Page Builder schema structure.
-The schema requires using a single root-level tab to contain all visible sections.
+The schema requires using a single root-level `tab` to contain all visible sections.

 >**Note**
 >